 - Learn and prevent.

-If you notice that Rufus has gotten a hold of a cooked chicken bone, the first step you should take is to employ his training.
+If you notice that Rufus has gotten a hold of a chicken bone, the first step you should take is to employ his training.
 If he knows a command such as “drop it,” “leave it,” “out,” or any other command you have taught him and use regularly to tell him to spit an object out, use it.
 If he is like Jack, there is a 50/50 chance he will elect to obey (after all, chicken bones are a delicacy).

 Even if your dog refuses to drop the bone, you may want to avoid attempting to pry it from his teeth or mouth, as some experts believe this type of action can lead to food aggression in some dogs, conditioning them to believe that at any point, someone could try to remove their food source, and that food is something to be guarded and protected.

 If your dog listens and drops the bone, praise him for listening (do not punish him), and immediately dispose of the cooked bone.
 Next, make sure the area is clear of any other hazards.
-Consider rewarding your dog with jerky pet treats, but avoid chicken jerky treats as they may cause confusion.
+Consider rewarding your dog with jerky pet treats, but avoid chicken jerky treats as they may confuse.
 How would you feel if you were told you couldn’t eat chicken bones and then were given something that tastes like chicken wings?

 If your dog does not listen and ate the chicken bone, move on to Step Two.